Introduction

 A mentor and colleague, Jan Bergstrom, said, “If it’s hysterical, it’s historical.”

-When triggered, we have one foot in the present and one in the past.
+When triggered, we often have one foot in the present and one in the past.
+An event in the present triggers old, unresolved trauma, which causes us to react and not respond appropriately in the present.

-Recently I had a couple in my office, and her partner’s forgetfulness triggered a core belief in her that she was unlovable.
+Recently, I had a couple in my office, and her partner’s forgetfulness triggered an old core belief in her that she was unlovable.

 When her partner forgot to close the cabinets, she would get irate, and the story she told herself was that he forgot because he didn’t care about her.